 We invite you to join us

-Come and visit 2018's nostalgic 1940s weekend at the Gloucestershire Warwickshire Steam Railway.
+Come and visit our nostalgic 1940's weekend at the Gloucestershire Warwickshire Steam Railway.
+2019's event will have an emphasis on the Home Front.
 Transport yourself back to September 1940 and imagine you are waiting for a train at a small station on the Great Western Railway.
-Children are being evacuated to the coast, soldiers are going back to barracks, and aircrew are heading off to airfields in the South and West.
+Children are being evacuated, soldiers are going back to barracks and aircrew are heading off to airfields in the South and West.
 "Pack up your troubles in your old kit bag, and smile, smile, smile."

-Travel on a train between Cheltenham Race Course Station and Broadway on a beautiful heritage railway line, stopping to look at the exhibits and entertainment on offer at Gotherington, Winchcombe and Toddington stations.
+Travel on a train between Cheltenham Race Course Station and Broadway on this beautiful heritage railway line, stopping to look at the exhibits and entertainment on offer at Gotherington, Winchcombe and Toddington stations.

 Use these links to navigate around the Wartime page: